Lettering on Glass

 I am happy to accept commissions.

-Helen has recently embarked on a practice based research PhD in glass, at The Royal College of Art, in order to develop her practice further.
+Helen has recently completed a practice based research PhD in glass, at The Royal College of Art, in order to develop her practice further.

 Based in Oxfordshire, Helen Slater’s artwork draws inspiration from the figurative and its perception within changing environments.
 By using a mixture of techniques similar to those used in bronze casting and some specially developed by Helen herself, through years of research, she is able to produce stunning one off Art pieces.
 These unique glass pieces vary in scale from dramatic life size figures, to be displayed outdoors, to delicate tabletop casts for interiors.